Play Around in Prompt Hardening

 Playground Input Areas

-Executing Prompt Tests
+Executing Prompt Probes

 The Playground sends the combined prompt to the AI agent and captures the response for analysis.